-Following through on Interior Secretary Dirk Kempthorne's pledge last month to take a "fresh look" at the agency's impaired royalty-collection practices, the department announced Wednesday that it has formed an independent panel to review and offer advice on ways to improve Interior's mineral revenue collection from federal offshore/onshore and Indian lands.
-A Democratic congressman quickly denounced Interior's action, saying he had "no faith" in the ability of the department to police itself.
+Following through on Interior Secretary Dirk Kempthorne’s pledge last month to take a “fresh look” at the agency’s impaired royalty-collection practices, the department last Wednesday announced it has formed an independent panel to review and offer advice on ways to improve Interior’s mineral revenue collection from federal offshore/onshore and Indian lands.
+A Democratic congressman quickly denounced Interior’s action, saying he had “no faith” in the ability of the department to police itself.

-Interior's royalty-collection practices have come under attack in recent months for the agency's failure to include price ceilings in 1998 and 1999 deepwater Gulf of Mexico oil and natural gas leases, an oversight that the Government Accountability Office estimated is costing the federal government billions of dollars in lost royalties (see Daily GPI, March 6).
+Interior’s royalty-collection practices have come under attack in recent months for the agency’s failure to include price ceilings in 1998 and 1999 deepwater Gulf of Mexico oil and natural gas leases, an oversight that the Government Accountability Office estimated is costing the federal government billions of dollars in lost royalties (see NGI, March 6).

 The new panel, called the Royalty Management Subcommittee, will be under the auspices of the Royalty Policy Committee, an independent advisory board appointed by the Interior secretary to advise the Minerals Management Service (MMS) on royalty management issues and other mineral-related policies.
 MMS gathers more than $5 billion each year in royalties from oil and natural gas production in the federal offshore region and from onshore federal and Indian lands.

-The subcommittee will conduct its review over a six-month period and then turn in its findings and recommendations to the full Royalty Policy Committee and Kempthorne.
+The subcommittee will conduct its review over a six-month period and then turn over its findings and recommendations to the full Royalty Policy Committee and Kempthorne.
 Members of the subcommittee have yet to be announced.